HDE's Culture Map

-Thank you very much for taking the busy time today.
+Thank you very much for taking your time today.
 We are very excited to have you here with us.
 We were looking forward to talking with you and have prepared some papers here.

 My pleasure too.
 Well, hmm just quickly looking at these, I see that you have a kind of a typical, technical, young tech environment.
 You are always looking different from traditional Japanese companies.
 But I think it's similar to the kinds of things that's seen in other young tech companies.

-So, our company started in 1996 and until 2014 almost 100 % Japanese company.
-From 2014, we began to hire members from overseas.
-And the number of foreign members increased and today we have 23 members of this company,,,this is a map, of course Japanese is the most and 177, and Indonesia comes next, Thailand, Malaysia, China, U. S. A., Columbia, Swiss and Korea.
+So, our company started in 1996 and until 2014 almost all of our employees were Japanese.
+From 2014, we began to hire members from overseas. he number of foreign members increased and today we have 23 non-Japanese members, of course Japanese are the majority at 177, and Indonesia comes next, Thailand, Malaysia, China, U. S. A., Columbia, Swiss and Korea.

 Very good.
 And these people, you brought them to Japan or they were already in Japan?

 Some were already in Japan studying and so we initially hired them as interns or part timers.
-And some we actually did hired them overseas.
+And some we actually did hire from overseas.

 For my challenge, I analyzed ourselves according to your book.